Southern Maryland: Plantation economy and slavery

-A painting of Charles Calvert with a slave by John Hesselius.
+1761 portrait of Charles Calvert with a slave by John Hesselius.
 Charles Calvert was the eldest son of Benedict Swingate Calvert, who was the third Proprietary Governor of Maryland.

 St. Mary's City was abandoned as a capital but was slowly consolidated from smaller farms into a large, single slave plantation by the late 1600s.
 Originally, laborers were Indentured Servants, with African slaves arriving in 1639.
 Tobacco and (later) also wheat plantations expanded there and in Southern Maryland as a whole during the slavery era.
 The Trans-Atlantic Slave Trade brought African slaves by the boatloads, with 100,000 slaves disembarking in Maryland during the century before the American Revolution.
 From the late 1600s to early 1700s, about half of Maryland's enslaved population lived in Calvert, St Mary's, Prince George's, and Charles counties.
 By 1755, one third of Maryland's population were enslaved Africans.
 Slavery proved vital to Maryland's economy, with the institution providing the foundation for Maryland's economy and society.
 The profits from slavery also provided the means for Maryland's gentry to gain power and dominate politics.

+The Brandywine people, a mixed-race group of free African American, Piscataway Indian, and white European descent, originate from the border region of Southern Maryland, specifically around the town of Brandywine.

 272 slaves from across Maryland, including the Southern Maryland counties of Charles, St. Mary's, and Prince George's, were sold during the 1838 Jesuit slave sale to two planters in Louisiana.

 A notable abolitionist from southern Maryland was Josiah Henson, a slave who was born in Charles County before escaping to Canada.
 Henson wrote an autobiography that inspired Harriet Beecher Stowe's novel, Uncle Tom's Cabin.
 Slavery ended in Maryland in November 1864 during the American Civil War, when Maryland ratified a new Constitution that abolished slavery.